-While same sex couples can register their partnership (see 9.2 Recognition of Same-Sex Marriage above), there is no such possibility for heterosexual couples who are not married (typical for patchwork families).
-To the extent that the parties do not enter into a cohabitation agreement, certain aspects of such relationships can be subject to the rules of a (simple) partnership or qualify as a contractual relationship (eg employment agreement) depending on the specific circumstances.
+While same sex couples can register their partnership, there is no such possibility for heterosexual couples who are not married (typical for "patchwork families").
+To the extent that the parties do not enter into a cohabitation agreement, certain aspects of such relationships can be subject to the rules of a (simple) partnership or qualify as a contractual relationship (eg, employment agreement) depending on the specific circumstances.

-Couples who are not married or in a registered partnership have no statutory inheritance rights, are taxed separately and inheritance/gift tax is levied at the rate for non-relatives.
+Couples who are not married or in a registered partnership have no statutory inheritance rights, are taxed separately and inheritance/gift tax is generally (depending on the canton) levied at the rate for non-relatives.
 It is thus essential for such couples to plan their estates carefully by means of wills, inheritance pacts and similar instruments.